Remove Objects from Workflows

 Should a user want to remove all objects from one state in a workflow, they can do so using Bulk Updates if they have the ability to search the STEP Workflow tab, and they have the 'Perform Bulk Update' privilege.

-1. First navigate to the main Search tab, and once on the tab, from the dropdown Search menu select STEP Workflow.
+1. Navigate to the Advanced Search tab and from the Search dropdown select STEP Workflow.

-1. Next, from the two dropdown menu, selects the desired workflow and then specifies which state all objects are to be removed from.
-Press Search when finished.
+1. From the two dropdown menus, select the desired workflow and then specify which state all objects are to be removed from.
+Click Search when finished.

-1. Once the search result displays, click on the Bulk Updates button at the bottom of the results list.
+1. Click the Bulk Updates button at the bottom of the results list to display the Bulk Updates window.

-1. The Bulk Updates window will display.
-Click next and on the second step, Operations, from the dropdown menu at the top select Workflow > Remove items from STEP Workflow.
+1. Click Next and on the Operations step, from the dropdown menu select Workflow > Remove items from STEP Workflow.

-1. Select the desired workflow, enter a 'Process Note' if desired, and select Finish.
-This will remove all objects from the state.
+1. Select the desired workflow, enter a 'Process Note' if desired, and select Finish to remove all objects from the state.

 Removing Objects from the Final State

 As objects by default stay in the final states of the workflow until explicitly removed, it is highly recommended to automatically take the objects out of the workflow when reaching a final state on the outer level.
 This can be done one of two ways: use the 'Remove object from STEP Workflow' business action or use an 'Execute JavaScript' business action.
-It is important to note that both business actions can be used on states other than the final state, however, the information described below is the most typical scenario in which these actions are used.
+Both business actions can be used on states other than the final state, however, the information described below is the most typical scenario in which these actions are used.

 Remove object from STEP Workflow Business Action

-1. Go to 'Workflow' from the dropdown menu, and click on the Remove object from STEP Workflow option in the submenu.
+1. From the dropdown menu select 'Workflow' and the Remove object from STEP Workflow option.

 2. The Current radio button is selected by default.
-(If using this business action in a way that it will be invoked outside of a workflow or if the current action should apply to a different workflow, then you can select Other and specify a different workflow.)
+(If using this business action to be invoked outside of a workflow or if the current action should apply to a different workflow, select Other and specify a different workflow.)

-1. Next, if desired, add a message to be logged in the Note field of the object State Log.
+1. If desired, add a message to be logged in the Note field of the object State Log.

-1. Click Save and remember to save your changes before exiting the STEP Workflow Designer.
+1. Click Save and also save your changes before exiting the STEP Workflow Designer.

 Execute JavaScript Business Action